DataSF/datasf.github.io/blog/_posts/2018-03-12-part-1-how-to-solicit-and-select-data-science-projects.md

 ![](/uploads/value-by-complexity.png)

-> > > Caption: Scoring projects using this 2x2 matrix helps ensure we have a mix of small, medium and large projects, all of medium to high value.
+> > > Scoring projects using this 2x2 matrix helps ensure we have a mix of small, medium and large projects, all of medium to high value.

 #### **Provide 'gentle off ramps'**